Samuele Longo: Youth

 In June 2011 Genoa signed Destro outright from Inter for €4.5M, as well as half of the registration rights of Longo for a peppercorn fee of €500 (also made Inter had to write-down €47,000 for the residual accounting value of his contract).
-He returned to Inter in temporary deal on 1 July 2011, being again assigned to the reserves.
-Longo was a regular starter for the side, but was unable to be the topscorer, scoring eight goals times during the regular season (attacking midfielder Daniel Bessa eventually scored ten times).
+He returned to Inter in a temporary deal on 1 July 2011, being again assigned to the reserves.
+Longo was a regular starter for the side, but was unable to be the top scorer, scoring eight goals times during the regular season (attacking midfielder Daniel Bessa eventually scored ten times).

 Under Andrea Stramaccioni, Longo scored 5 goals in 2011–12 NextGen series as one of the team that won the tournament; his role also sightly changed after the arrival of Marko Livaja as new centre forward, in 4–2–3–1 (and later 4–3–3/4–3–2–1 formation under Daniele Bernazzani).
 He was also instrumental in the Primavera final stages, netting four goals in three matches (including a brace in the final against Lazio).